Zipcar/zipcar-pi-zero-guide/projects/midi-synth.md

 The Pi Zero doesn't have any on-board speakers and if you've ever seen any of the bigger models, you've probably noticed that it doesn't have any audio outputs either.
 Unlike the rest of the Raspberry Pi family, in fact, the Zero ships without an integrated audio filter.
 It's one of the trade-offs of its very compact size.

 No worries, we have plenty of options.
 For the purpose of this guide, I'm going to be using the Speaker pHAT, a sound card developed by the excellent folks at Pimoroni which connects to the Raspberry Pi through the GPIO pins and communicates over the I2S bus.
 You don't actually need to know what all of that means, but if you are curious there is tons of documentation on the [Raspberry Pi website][gpio].
-I chose the Speker pHAT because it integrates the two main components I'm actually going to need to produce sounds in a single board: a Digital-to-Analog audio Converter, or DAC, and a speaker.
+I chose the Speker pHAT because it integrates the two main components that are actually necessary to produce sounds in a single board: a Digital-to-Analog audio Converter, or DAC, and a speaker.
 Also, since it connects over GPIO, it leaves me free to use the one micro-USB port available on the Pi Zero, contributing to the overall lilliputian format.

 Oh, and did I mention that it looks _really_ cool?
 Look at that LED vu meter.
 ![Lighted up vu meter](../graphics/midi-synth/vumeter.png "And bright")

-Of course the tiny 2W speaker brings some downsides.
+Naturally, the tiny 2W speaker brings some compromises.
 As per the manifacturer's own admission, we can't expect audiophile quality or loud volumes.
 I don't mind, though.
 After all, I want an ultra portable synth.

 If you are looking for higher quality, instead, you'll probably want to go with a better GPIO sound card and external speakers or headphones.
 If you want to avoid soldering altogheter, a cheap USB soundcard will be prefectly suited for the job, but it will add a USB hub to the list of requirements.